MosheBenZacharia/GP-Per-Hour/README.md

 ### Trip Overlay

 See your gp/hr at glance, and hover your mouse over the overlay to see more details about the current trip.
+A trip is automatically started/ended whenever you visit a bank.

 ![totalandledger](https://github.com/MosheBenZacharia/GP-Per-Hour/assets/12495920/2292f000-cbd7-4514-bd42-e7ab3ee70f07)